stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.properties/documentsecurity/_index.md

 ---
+title: Aspose::Words::Properties::DocumentSecurity enum
-title: DocumentSecurity
+linktitle: DocumentSecurity
 second_title: Aspose.Words for C++ API Reference
-description: Used as a value for the Security property.
-Specifies the security level of a document as a numeric value.
+description: Aspose::Words::Properties::DocumentSecurity enum.
+Used as a value for the Security property.
+Specifies the security level of a document as a numeric value in C++.
 type: docs
 weight: 53
 url: /cpp/aspose.words.properties/documentsecurity/